slatedb/slatedb/rfcs/0004-checkpoints.md

 ### Readers

 Readers are created by calling `DbReader::open`. `open` takes an optional checkpoint.
-If a checkpoint is provided, `DbReader` uses the provided checkpoint and does not try to refresh it.
-If no checkpoint is provided, `DbReader` establishes it’s own checkpoint against the latest manifest and periodically re-establishes this checkpoint at the interval specified in `manifest_poll_interval`.
+If a checkpoint is provided, `DbReader` uses the checkpoint and does not try to refresh/re-establish it.
+If no checkpoint is provided, `DbReader` establishes its own checkpoint against the latest manifest and periodically polls the manifest at the interval specified in `manifest_poll_interval` to see if it needs to re-establish it.
+If the manifest has not changed in a way that requires the reader to re-establish the checkpoint, then the reader will refresh the checkpoint's expiry time once half the lifetime has passed.
 The checkpoints created by `DbReader` use the lifetime specified in  the `checkpoint_lifetime` option.

 #### Establishing the Checkpoint

 To establish the checkpoint, `DbReader` will:
 1. Read the latest manifest version V.
 2. Create a new checkpoint with id set to a new v4 uuid, `manifest_id` set to the next manifest version (V + 1), `checkpoint_expire_time_s` set to the current time plus `checkpoint_lifetime`, and `metadata` set to None.
 3. Update the manifest’s `wal_id_last_seen` to the latest WAL id found in the wal directory
 4. Write the manifest.
 If this fails with a CAS error, go back to 1.

 Then, the reader will restore data from the WAL.
 The reader will just replay the WAL data into an in-memory table.
 The size of the table will be bounded by `max_memtable_bytes`.
 When the table fills up, it’ll be added to a list and a new table will be initialized.
 The total memory used should be limited by backpressure applied by the writer.
 This could still be a lot of memory (e.g. up to 256MB in the default case).
 In the future we could have the reader read directly from the WAL SSTs, but I’m leaving that out of this proposal.

 ##### Checkpoint Maintenance

-If the reader is opened without a checkpoint, it will periodically re-establish a checkpoint by re-running the initialization process described above, with the following modifications:
+If the reader is opened without a checkpoint, it will periodically poll the manifest and potentially re-establish the checkpoint that it creates if the db has changed in a way that requires re-establishing the checkpoint (the set of SSTs has changed).
+It does this by re-running the initialization process described above, with the following modifications:
 - It will delete the checkpoint that it had previously created (when we support range scans, we’ll need to reference count the checkpoint).
    - It will purge any in-memory tables with content from WAL SSTs lower than the new `wal_id_last_compacted`.

+Additionally, if the time until `checkpoint_expire_time_s` is less than half of `checkpoint_lifetime` the Reader will update the `checkpoint_expire_time_s` to the current time plus `checkpoint_lifetime`.

 #### Garbage Collector

 The GC task will be modified to handle soft deletes and manage checkpoints/clones.
 The GC tasks's algorithm will now look like the following:
 1. Read the current manifest.
 If no manifest is found, exit.
 2. If `destroyed_at_s` is set, and the current time is after `destroyed_at_s` + `db_delete_grace`, and there are no active checkpoints, then:
     1. If the db is a clone, update the source db's manifest by deleting the checkpoint.
     2. Delete all object's under the db's path.
     3. Exit.
 3. Garbage collect expired checkpoints
     1. Find any checkpoints that have expired and remove them
     2. Write the new manifest version with checkpoints deleted.
 If CAS fails, go back to 1 to reload checkpoints that may be refreshed or added.
 4. Delete garbage manifests.
 This includes any manifest that is older than `min_age` and is not referenced by a checkpoint.
 5. Read all manifests referenced by a checkpoint.
 Call this set M
 6. Clean up WAL SSTs.
     1. Let C be the lowest id of all `wal_id_last_compacted` in M.